cmu-delphi/delphi-epidata/docs/symptom-survey/publications.md

   vaccination](https://doi.org/10.1073/pnas.2111454118). *Proceedings of the National Academy of Sciences* 118 (51) e2111454118.

+## Peer Reviewed Papers

-Other research publications using the survey data include:
+Research publications using the survey data include:

 - Rebecca L. Weintraub et al (2023).
 [Identifying COVID-19 Vaccine Deserts and Ways to Reduce Them: A Digital Tool to Support Public Health